fbef0102/Rotoblin-AZMod/README.md

      * *(Hunter)*: **+0.8s**
      * *(Smoker)*: **+0.8s**
   * Hittables(Cars, dumpsters, etc) and Witches always deal damage with or without god frames
-   > **Developer Comment:** Don't even think that you can use god frames to prevent yourself from Witch dmg and escape hittable car
+   > **Developer Comment:** Don't even think using god frames to prevent yourself from Witch dmg or to escape hittable car.

 * Spectators:
   * **sm_spechud** toggle On/Off spechud